djbrieck/brieckspro/content/posts/diy-DollarTree-value-trailmix/index.md

 - 6 oz Saco Pantry Semi Sweet Chocolate Chips

-And if your not prepared to contain all the food you will need a pack of Quart storage bags to contain and mix the ingredients so add ($1.25) for that if needed.
+And if you're not prepared to contain all the food you will need a pack of Quart storage bags to contain and mix the ingredients so add ($1.25) for that if needed.

 So I spend 3.75 to buy all the ingredients + $1.25 to get the storage bags, since I did not have a clean container large enough to contain the ingredients and store them air tight in the car while on a quick trip.